tthorntone/AdNauseam-Wiki/How-to-whitelist-a-web-site.md

 ### Other details

-If you re-enable µBlock by clicking the whitelist button in the popup while a whitelist directive you handcrafted is in effect, your handcrafted whitelist directive will simply be commented out.
+If you re-enable uBlock by clicking the whitelist button in the popup while a whitelist directive you handcrafted is in effect, your handcrafted whitelist directive will simply be commented out.
 This way you can bring it back to life if ever you un-whitelisted by mistake.